Troubleshooting Splunk Integration

 • Correct node type for your use case (source vs destination)

-• Network connectivity between Edge Delta and Splunk
+• Network connectivity between Edge Delta and Splunk/forwarders

 • Proper authentication (tokens for HEC, certificates for TCP)